openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-installation.md

 description: This section explains the prerequisites and installation requirements to set up OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
 ---

-This section explains the prerequisites and installation requirements to set up OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
+This section explains the prerequisites and installation requirements to set up OpenEBS Local Persistent Volumes (PV) backed by LVM Storage.

 ## Prerequisites

-Before installing LVM driver, make sure your Kubernetes Cluster must meet the following prerequisites:
+Before installing the LVM driver, make sure your Kubernetes Cluster must meet the following prerequisites:

 1. All the nodes must have lvm2 utils installed and the dm-snapshot kernel module loaded.
-2. You have access to install RBAC components into kube-system namespace.
-The OpenEBS LVM driver components are installed in kube-system namespace to allow them to be flagged as system critical components.
+2. You have access to install RBAC components into the kube-system namespace.
+The OpenEBS LVM driver components are installed in the kube-system namespace to allow them to be flagged as system critical components.

 ## Setup Volume Group

-Find the disk which you want to use for the LVM, for testing you can use the loopback device
+Find the disk that you want to use for the LVM, for testing you can use the loopback device

 ```
 truncate -s 1024G /tmp/disk.img